Martin Creed: Life and education

 Martin Creed was born in Wakefield, England.
 He moved with his family to Glasgow at age 3 when his silversmith father got a job teaching there.
 He grew up revering art and music.
 His parents were Quakers, and he was taken often to Quaker meetings.
 He attended Lenzie Academy, and studied art at the Slade School of Art at University College London from 1986 to 1990.
 Since then he has lived in London, apart from a period (2000—2004) living in Alicudi, an island off Sicily in the South of Italy.
 He currently lives and works back in London.
-He is a vegan.

-Work
+Artwork

 Films, installations, paintings, theatre and live-action sculptures are all characteristic of his work.
 Making use of whatever medium seems suitable.
 Since 1987 he has numbered each of his works, and most of his titles are descriptive: for example Work No. 79: some Blu-tack kneaded, rolled into a ball and depressed against a wall (1993) and Work No. 88, a sheet of A4 paper crumpled into a ball (1995).
 Creed's work Work No. 200: Half the air in a given space (1998) is a room which has half of its cubic space filled with balloons.

+One of Creed's earlier works is Work No. 19: An Intrusion And A Protrusion From A Wall; an installation originally exhibited at Slade School of Fine Art in 1989, and who in the next year, still at Slade School of Fine Art, got "replaced" by an installation of mere the (almost) exact name (but with slightly different content) - Work No. 21: An Intrusion And A Protrusion From A Wall - challenging the notion of reproducibility and authenticness in art.